The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Modifying and our measures to get dyadic doubling ratio close to 1

-Thus for a particular choice of coefficients, we have the left-hand side of \eqref{eq:Ap_quadratic_S} for $(\widetilde{\sigma}, \widetilde{\omega})$ reduces to the left-hand side of \eqref{eq:Ap_quadratic_S} for $(\sigma, \omega)$ for near-extremizing coefficients $\{a_I\}$.
-Similarly for the right-hand sides of \eqref{eq:Ap_quadratic_S}.
+Thus for our particular choice of coefficients, the left-hand side of \eqref{eq:Ap_quadratic_S} for $(\widetilde{\sigma}, \widetilde{\omega})$ reduces to the left-hand side of \eqref{eq:Ap_quadratic_S} for $(\sigma, \omega)$ for near-extremizing coefficients $\{a_I\}$.
+Similarly for the right side of \eqref{eq:Ap_quadratic_S}.
 Putting this all together yields Letting $\epsilon \to 0$ yields the inequality sought. \end{proof}